BerkeleyAutomation/AlphaGarden/Learning/README.md

 To run the simulator and collect data in a batch:

-1. Move to the Learning folder with `cd Learning/`
-2. Run `python collect.py -d YOUR_DIRECTORY -n NUMBER_OF_BATCHES` where you specify the output directory and number of batches.
+Run `python collect.py -d YOUR_DIRECTORY -n NUMBER_OF_BATCHES` where you specify the output directory and number of batches.
-**Note**: 150 gardens may generate over 0.5 TB of data and the maximal amount of files per directory might be exceeded.

 #### moments.py